rodrigo-delgado/hugo-cms/site/content/_index.md

       own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
-  heading: Our values
+  heading: Our People
-  text: >-
+  text: >+
-    Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    Seekom is located in Wellington, New Zealand where we have a team of 17 staff including support and development.

+    In UK and Europe we are represented by oneUP.
 ---